 Change may affect the effectiveness of existing safety risk controls.
 In addition, new hazards and related safety risks may be inadvertently introduced into an operation when change occurs.
-Hazards shall be identified, and related safety risks assessed and controlled as defined in the existing hazard identification or SRM procedures.
+Hazards shall be identified and related safety risks assessed and controlled as defined in the existing hazard identification or SRM procedures.

-Safety Requirements for Suppliers with no SMS SRS-101 Issue 00 Page 28/37 September 2022
+6 Safety Requirements for Suppliers SRS-102 Issue 00 Page 28/37 providing services at LH premises September 2022

 Small incremental changes go often unnoticed, but the cumulative effect can be considerable.
-Changes, large and small, might affect the organization's system description, and may lead to the need for its revision.
+Changes, large and small, might affect the organization system description, and may lead to the need for its revision.
 Therefore, the system description shall be regularly reviewed to determine its continued validity, give that most organizations experience regular, or even continuous change.